matfish2/vue-tables/readme.md

 The conventions are:

-Date:
+- Date:

+`Y` or `y` - full year

+`M` - Month with leading zeros

+`m` - Month without leading zeros.

+`D` - Day with leading zeros.

 `d` - Day without leading zeros.

-`D` - Day including leading zeros.

-`m` - Month without leading zeros.

-`M` - Month with leading zeros

-`Y` or `y` - full year

-Time (separate from date by a single space):
+- Time (separate from date by a single space):

+`H` - 24-hour format of an hour with leading zeros  00 through 23

+`h` -  12-hour format of an hour with leading zeros  01 through 12

+`G` - 24-hour format of an hour without leading zeros

 `g` - 12-hour format of an hour without leading zeros

-`G` - 24-hour format of an hour without leading zeros

-`h` -  12-hour format of an hour with leading zeros  01 through 12

-`H` - 24-hour format of an hour with leading zeros  00 through 23

 `i` -  Minutes with leading zeros